VeikkoPyh/Vosa-tevos/README.md

 Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland.

-You may freely use this dictionaries and sentences for learning and using Vosa tevos and for evaluation, creating Vosa's language models and translators using AI:
+You may freely use this dictionaries and sentences for learning, developing and using Vosa tevos and for evaluation, creating Vosa's language models and translators using AI:

 You can load vosaFinsiEngsi.htm on your computer and open it in Firefox, and by ctrl-f or Search page get good search field by good search options.
 So you can try to translate texts into Vosa and from Vosa.